CLI Options

 What does it do?
 Only uses methods on the specified contract when instantiating parametric rules or invariants.
 The contract name must be one of the contracts included in the scene.

 When to use it?
-As with the --rule <rule name> ... and --method <method_signature> options, this option is used to avoid rerunning the entire verification
+As with the --rule <rule_name_pattern> ... and --method <method_signature> options, this option is used to avoid rerunning the entire verification

 Example Suppose you are working on a multicontract verification and wish to debug a counterexample in a method of the Underlying contract defined in the file Example.sol: